 - Chest wall compliance (usually 200ml/cm H2O.

-- Dynamic compliance is defined as the change in lung volume per unit change in pressure in the presence of flow.
-Its components are
+- Dynamic compliance is defined as the change in volume divided by change in pressure, measured during normal breathing, between points of apparent zero flow at the beginning and end of inspiration.
+Its components are:

 - Chest wall compliance